kickstartcoding/react-mern-prototyping-starter/README.md

-Once you have deleted ALL of the generic / in-secure routes, and only have custom and securely written routes, then this prototyping set-up will be as secure as any other typical MERN-backend.
+Once you have deleted ALL of the generic / in-secure routes, and only have custom and securely written routes, then this prototyping set-up will be as secure as any other typical MERN backend.